 The Department of Accounting provides an Accounting Lab primarily for students taking ACCT 2010 and ACCT 2020.
-Its location and hours of operation will be announced in class.
+Its location and hours of operation will be announced in class and posted to blackboard.

 Additionally, the UNT Learning Center is now offering a tutoring service for students taking both of the initial accounting courses.
 You may learn more about this service by looking at the Learning Center website or by contacting either Trang.Nguyen@unt.edu or Vivian.Fuller@unt.edu.